-America’s Grow-a-Row owns and operates four farms in Hunterdon County totaling 430 acres that are part of New Jersey’s Farmland Preservation Program.
+America’s Grow-a-Row owns and operates four farms in Hunterdon County totaling over 420 acres that are part of New Jersey’s Farmland Preservation Program.
 We are committed to sustainable farming practices and environmental stewardship that promotes soil health, conserves water, and minimizes chemical use on our farms.
 Although we are based in the Garden State, so named because of New Jersey’s rich history of agricultural production, much of the population we serve is concentrated in urban areas and we invite the recipients of our produce to our farms to learn about farming and food systems.
 We teach volunteers and visitors about how agricultural production helps meet our basic need for food and that farmers provide a year-round variety of healthy choices.
 Our volunteer and education programs offer experiential opportunities for people of all ages to learn, engage, and connect with the farm.
 We also maintain strong relationships with local partner farms to glean excess fruits and vegetables that would otherwise go to waste in the fields to include in our produce distribution.

 New Jersey is a top 10 producer of over 9 varieties of produce in the U.S. At America’s Grow-a-Row we grow over 17 types of produce each season and are committed to keeping our farmland healthy and productive.
 Through the use of Integrated Pest Management, we utilize a variety of farming techniques in order to limit the regular use of pesticides in our fields.